 Through the Faculty of Science and Engineering’s Education program and the PACE Initiative, business and community organisations are invited to engage with the Faculty through programs aimed at enriching the educational experience and opportunity for students at Macquarie University.
 Further, this engagement is directed at assisting local, regional and international partners build their capacity to meet their mission and purpose.

-Contact Dr Lisa Rodgers, Corporate Engagement Manager for the Faculty of Science and Engineering.
+Contact Michael Heimlich, Associate Dean International and Corporate Engagement for the Faculty of Science and Engineering.

 Connect with us!